Anyone Can Create A Zero Waste Home and Save Big by Being Less Trashy

 Avoid Freebies

 Free does not always equate to good.
-We seem to pre-wired to jump at a free offer, whether we need it or not.
+We seem to be pre-wired to jump at a free offer, whether we need it or not.
 Do you really need the free stuff given at conferences, fairs, and other gatherings?
 No!
 Where will you put it?

 Other Zero Waste Home Tips